 - Make sure the SQL Server and SQL Server Browser services are running at all times on the server hosting your SQL instance.- Right-click one of the services in Windows Services.- Select the Properties menu item.- Set the service's startup type to Automatic in the resulting popup and hit OK.- Right-click the service and select Start, if the service is not already started.

-- Make sure your SQL instance is configured for mixed (Windows and SQL) authentication, as the Lansweeper service and web console will use a SQL user called lansweeperuser to connect to the database.
+- Make sure your SQL instance is configured for mixed (Windows and SQL) authentication, as the Lansweeper service and web console will use a SQL user called If you install Lansweeper under SQL Server, by performing an Advanced Install, the installer automatically... to connect to the database.
 You can enable mixed authentication in SQL Server Management Studio.
 If SQL Server Management Studio isn't installed on your Lansweeper server, we recommend downloading it online.
 (You will need to perform a search for the Management Studio that's compatible with your particular edition and version of SQL Server.)- Right-click your SQL instance name in SQL Server Management Studio.- Select the Properties menu item.- Select the Security tab in the resulting popup.- Tick SQL Server and Windows Authentication mode- Right-click your SQL instance name and select Restart.

 - If your Lansweeper service and/or web console will be hosted on a different server than the Lansweeper database, make sure your SQL instance is set up to allow remote database connections.- Right-click your SQL instance name in SQL Server Management Studio, select Properties and open the Connections tab in the resulting popup.- Tick Allow remote connections to this server- Open SQL Server Configuration Manager and select the Protocols item under SQL Server Network Configuration.
-There should be a shortcut to SQL Server Configuration Manager in your Start menu.- Right-click Named Pipes and select Enable, right-click TCP/IP and select Enable.- Right-click TCP/IP, select Properties and ensure that connectivity is enabled for the appropriate IPs in the IP Addresses tab.- Right-click the SQL Server service under SQL Server Services and select Restart.- For SQL Server 2005, additional steps may be required to allow remote database connections.
+There should be a shortcut to SQL Server Configuration Manager in your Start menu.- Right-click Named Pipes and select Enable, right-click TCP/IP and select Enable.- Right-click TCP/IP, select Properties and ensure that connectivity is enabled for the appropriate IPs in the IP Addresses tab.- Right-click the SQL Server service under SQL Server Services and select Restart.

 - If your Lansweeper service and/or web console will be hosted on a different server than the Lansweeper database, make sure SQL Server traffic is allowed through your firewall(s).
 TCP port 1433 is the most basic port used by SQL Server, though other ports are sometimes used as well.
 More info on allowing SQL Server traffic through firewalls can be found in this Microsoft knowledge base article.